Zhykos/cool-tools/Presentations/observability/README.md

 Then open your browser at `http://localhost:4216/` is it is not automatic.

-## Launch the tests to verify the logs and traces
+## Launch the tests to verify the presentation

 Tests to check if the presentation can be generated are done thanks to Playwright.